robertolucky/desk-display/README.md

 ## Original Project Information

 The foundation for the Google Calendar connection comes from the [waveshare-epaper-display](https://github.com/mendhak/waveshare-epaper-display) project.
 This project provides a comprehensive guide on setting up a Raspberry Pi Zero WH with a Waveshare ePaper 7.5 Inch HAT to display various pieces of information including date, time, weather, and calendar entries.
+Also for the display driver I have used the [official waveshare repo](https://github.com/waveshareteam/e-Paper/tree/af4d8b49ccef5f8f5fb88e9a836b86bd3f0bbfe3)

 ### Acknowledgements